mahaliahr/research-notes/src/site/notes/published/LLM-in-academia.md

 dg-publish: true
 permalink: /published/llm-in-academia/
 noteIcon: ''
-title: >-
-  LLM inspired by this - 'academia' speak like a translator.
-Are people already using them to achieve this to a certain extent
 visibility: public
 description: >-
   LLM inspired by this - 'academia' speak like a translator.
 Are people already